-The short answer is: “damp” is ordinarily not covered by sectional title insurance policies.
+Does your sectional title insurance policy cover damp problems?
+The short answer is that damp is ordinarily not covered by sectional title insurance policies.

-By definition, damp means “slightly wet, usually causing unpleasantness” but this refers to structural damp.
+By definition, damp means ‘slightly wet, usually causing unpleasantness’ but this refers to structural damp.
 Structural damp is the gradual penetration of water through the porous areas of walls, cavities, bricks or other material making up the building structure.

 Usual causes of structural damp: